10 Best Geysers & Thermal Features in Yellowstone National Park

 4. Grand Prismatic Spring

-The Lone Star Geyser is one of Yellowstone’s more remote geysers, and while the it’s not the easiest to see erupt, it’s also not the most difficult eruption to witness either.
+The Lone Star Geyser is one of the more remote and elusive geysers in Yellowstone National Park, but with a little patience, it’s certainly not the most difficult eruption to try to catch!

 Read My Separate Post: Lone Star Geyser Trail